codemis/ruminate_api/docs/api-endpoints.md

         "error": "Not Found.
 The ruminations could not be found on the server."
     }

++ Response 400 (application/json)

+  + Headers

+      x-api-key: [The Consumer's API Key]

+  + Body

+    {
+        "error": "Bad Request.
+The field you provided is not allowed."
+    }

++ Response 400 (application/json)

+  + Headers

+      x-api-key: [The Consumer's API Key]

+  + Body

+    {
+        "error": "Bad Request.
+The direction you provided is not allowed."
+    }
 <!-- include(includes/response_common_errors.md) -->

 ## Retrieve [GET /consumers/ruminations/(rumination_id)]